Are you getting a restful night’s sleep?

 Sleep Support with Melatonin is a superior sleep supplement, perfect for everyday use or to use for occasional disrupted sleep patterns due to travel and night-shift work.*

-Available in your choice of a fast-acting spray or convenient tablets, Sleep Support with Melatonin offers a proprietary blend of carefully-selected neuro-nutrients and botanical extracts to help promote deep and restful sleep.*
+Available in your choice of a fast-acting spray or convenient capsules, Sleep Support with Melatonin offers a proprietary blend of carefully-selected neuro-nutrients and botanical extracts to help promote deep and restful sleep.*

 Containing the same active formula, you can now choose your preferred dosage level of melatonin to support your immune health while you sleep.*

-Depending on your focus (sleep and/or immune health support), you can now enjoy either our standard level of 1.5 mg in spray or tablet form, or higher levels – 5 mg and 10 mg – of melatonin in the same Sleep Support formula in tablet form.
+Depending on your focus (sleep and/or immune health support), you can now enjoy either our standard level of 1.5 mg in spray or capsule form, or higher levels – 5 mg and 10 mg – of melatonin in the same Sleep Support formula in capsule form.